Synchronicity Story: Miraculously Manifesting Memories of a Spiritual Pilgrimage to India and Nepal

 As explained in other posts, during a traumatic 1976 divorce, I experienced a transformative mid-life spiritual awakening.
-Two years later, I met a 100 year old Hindu guru, Shri Dhyanyogi, and evolved from being a secular Hebrew, to becoming a “born-again Hindu”.
-And gradually I developed an ever increasing interest and curiosity about Indian spirituality and culture.
+Two years later, I met a hundred year old Hindu guru, Shri Dhyanyogi Madhusudandas, and evolved from being a secular Hebrew, to becoming a “born-again Hindu”.
+Then gradually I developed ever increasing interest and curiosity about Indian spirituality and culture.
 After a few years, the “universe” presented me with an ideal opportunity to satisfy that curiosity.

-In 1981, soon after Dhyanyogi had returned to India, I met Sant Keshadavadas, a devotional Indian spiritual teacher known as a singing saint.
-Especially in the absence of my beloved Guruji, Dhyanyogi, I appreciated Sant Keshadavadas’ loving demeanor, singing, stories and teachings.
+In 1981, soon after my beloved Guruji, Dhyanyogi, had returned to India, I met Sant Keshadavadas, a devotional Indian spiritual teacher known as a singing saint.
+Especially in the absence of Guruji, I appreciated Sant Keshadavadas’ loving demeanor, singing, stories and teachings.
 So I frequently attended programs at his Oakland, California “Temple of Cosmic Religion”.
-Thereafter, on learning that Sant Keshadavadas would be conducting a spiritual tour of Indian holy places, I wanted to join that tour, if it was OK with Dhyanyogi.
+Thereafter, on learning that Sant Keshadavadas would be conducting a spiritual tour of Indian holy places, I wanted to join that tour.

 So after obtaining Guruji’s approval, in January and February 1982, I journeyed with Sant Keshadavadas on a wonderful spiritual pilgrimage to Japan, India and Nepal.
 That guided tour was, and remains for me, the most important trip of my lifetime.